deltachat/deltachat-node/README.md

 ## Developing

-If you're cloning this repository in order to hack on it, you need to setup `deltachat-core` dependencies correctly, before doing `npm install`.
+If you're cloning this repository in order to hack on it, you need to setup the `deltachat-core` submodule, before doing `npm install`.

 The following commands should be enough to get started.